zagui440s/personalCP/week-05/day5/django-projects-apps.md

 ### Data

-We haven't learned about databases yet, so for today's demo we'll simulate having a database by using a list of dictionaries.
+We will see soon how to use a database with our Django application.
+For today we'll simulate having a database by using a list of dictionaries.
 Add the following data to `views.py`:

 ```python
 latest_question_list = [